-Like [a] mirror reflecting [an] image, [when the] image comes, [it does] not reject [it, and when the] image leaves, [it does] not retain [it].
+Like [a] mirror reflecting [an] image, [when the] image comes, not rejecting [it, and when the] image goes, not retaining [it].

-As such, thus [even if] all day long, [with] mundane matters entangled, [they are] all day long, free [and] unfettered [to] external matters.
+As such, then [even if] all day [with] mundane matters entangled, [it is with] all day free [and] unfettered [to] things outside.

-What is called, ‘[With] wholeheartedness, without abiding [anywhere, the] ten thousand situations [are] all leisurely, [with the] six dusts [of sights, sounds, smells, tastes, touch and thoughts] not [feared or] harm[ful], returning [all] together, [to be motivation for practice towards] right awakening’, this [is] its meaning.
+[Of] that called, ‘[With] wholeheartedness, without abiding [anywhere, the] ten thousand situations [are] together tranquil, [with the] six dusts [of sights, sounds, smells, tastes, touches and thoughts] not loathed, still [being the] same [as] right awakening’, [it is] of this meant.